MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ### When should I use the template app and when the usage reports?

-The [Activity Reports](../activity-reports/activity-reports.md)  are a good starting point to understand usage and adoption of Office 365.
-The template app combines the Office 365 usage data and your organization’s Active Directory information and enables admins to analyze the data set using the visual analytics capabilities of Power BI.
-This enables admins to not just visualize and analyze Office 365 usage data, but also slice it by Active Directory properties such as departments, location etc. They can also create custom reports and share the insights within their organization.
+The [Activity Reports](../activity-reports/activity-reports.md)  are a good starting point to understand usage and adoption of Microsoft 365.
+The template app combines the Microsoft 365 usage data and your organization’s Active Directory information and enables admins to analyze the data set using the visual analytics capabilities of Power BI.
+This enables admins to not just visualize and analyze Microsoft 365 usage data, but also slice it by Active Directory properties such as departments, location etc. They can also create custom reports and share the insights within their organization.

 ### How often is the data refreshed?

 When you connect to the template app for the first time, it will automatically populate with your data for the previous 12 months.
 After that, the template app data will refresh weekly.
 Customers can choose to modify the refresh schedule if their use of this data demands a different update rhythm.

-The back-end Office 365 service will refresh data on a daily basis and provides data that is between 5-8 days latent from the current date.
+The back-end Microsoft 365 service will refresh data on a daily basis and provides data that is between 5-8 days latent from the current date.

 The **Content date** column in each dataset represents the freshness date of the data in the template app.